wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     (3) The Bank may also provide advice to the Minister, at any time, on any matters or subjects within the responsibility of the Bank.

-    Section 33: substituted, on 10 September 2008, by [section 9][452] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).
+    Section 33: replaced, on 10 September 2008, by [section 9][452] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).

 ##### 34 Government banking business